redcentre/Carbon.Example.Desktop/README.md

 string syntax = engine.Job.DisplayTable.TableSpec.AsSyntax();  // Experimental
 ```

 The array of `lines` is used to display the raw report in a text box.
-The raw report is rarely of interest, but it's loaded and shown how it coul dbe useful for debugging.
+The raw report is rarely of interest, but it's displayed as an example of how it could be useful for debugging.

 The `TableLoadCBT` call loads the report and sets it as the active in the Carbon engine.

 The `dprops` and `spec` values contain values that fully define the report.
-In a sophisticated app it would be desirable to editing most of the values, but the example app only binds controls to the most commonly used ones, as shown in the first screenshot above.
+In a sophisticated app it would be desirable to be able to edit most of the values, but the example app only binds controls to the most commonly used values, as shown in the first screenshot above.

 The `AsSyntax` call is experimental and has not yet been added to the top level API.
 It will be in a future release.

 ----

-### &#x23e9; Load Report
+### &#x23e9; Generate Report

 After a report has been selected and loaded, the report is *generated* in the format specified in the Format combo box.